firstdraft/appdev-lessons/lessons/technical-setup-lesson-part-02.md

 We will automatically make a copy (a "fork", in GitHub parlance) of the repository under your new GitHub organization.
 Then, you can choose to either "Create new workspace in Gitpod" or head to your "Gitpod Dashboard" to view existing workspaces.

+**If you are getting errors with this process, carefully follow the instructions [here] TODO: link to part 05 fixing permissions**

+### Working on a Gitpod project

+The general steps for working on _any_ Gitpod project for this course are:

+1. Start the web server by running `bin/server` at the terminal.
+2. Navigate to your live application preview.
+3. As you work, remember to navigate to **/git** and *Always Be Committing (ABC)*. **TODO: link to git sections**
+4. Organize your workspace tabs.
+5. Run `rails grade` as often as you like to see how you are doing, but make sure you *test your app manually first* to make sure it matches the target's behavior. **TODO: link to section below**

+If some of those steps seem mysterious at the moment, read on!
+All will be explained shortly.
+You will get very comfortable with the steps while working on the several projects for the course.

+Remember to keep the Gitpod and live application browser tabs open as you work.
+If you close the Gitpod workspace, you can always click the Canvas link again, but this time click "Find existing workspace in Gitpod Dashboard".

+### Getting automated feedback with `rails grade`

+**If you are getting errors with the below process, carefully follow the instructions [here] TODO: link to part 05 fixing permissions**

-Either way, once you're in the workspace, we can get the project loaded up and try out the feedback feature.
-After the `bin/setup` script is done running, start working on the project to do whatever the instructions tell you. **When you're ready for feedback**, try a new command at a new Terminal prompt:
+Once you're in the workspace on Gitpod, after the `bin/setup` script is done running, start working on the project to do whatever the instructions tell you. **When you're ready for feedback**, try a new command at a new terminal prompt (i.e., not in the terminal running the server that you previously ran `bin/server` in):

 ```
 rails grade